HerrAugust/CusenzaEx/RealtimeSystems/project/README.md

 How to use Linux SCHED_RR to manage strings that must be shown with different priorities.
 It's important how the task is suspended until the next period.

-## Dependencies
+## Tests
-sudo apt install liballegro4-dev
-Linux 4.15
+Tested on Linux 4.15

 ## How to use it
+* sudo apt install liballegro4-dev

-make clean && make && make run
+* make clean && make && make run